vc-csv30/EX01-HelloWorld-NateValley/README.md

 ![Adding source file](https://github.com/sbcc-cs140-fall2018/Course-Information/wiki/images/03_new_source_file.png)

 Under **Name** fill in
-helloworld.
+'helloworld'.
 CLion will add the extension, but by default adds the `.cpp` extension.
 All projects in this class will use the `.cc` extension.
 Select `.cc` in the **Type** drop-down and press **OK**.
 You should now see the file `main.cc` in